 Symbolizing women’s equality, most people in Russia refer to International Women’s Day just as ‘the 8th of March’ and it’s a day when women’s achievements – both personal and professional – are celebrated.
 People have time off work, workplaces organize celebrations, and everyone gives gifts such as flowers and chocolates to the important women in their lives and wishes them ‘a happy 8 March’.

-The Golden Mask Theatre Festival, established in 1993, is an all-Russian theatre festival and competition and covers all genres from drama to modern dance and puppet theatre.
-The Golden Mask festivals takes place in Moscow, with the awards ceremony scheduled for 15 April 2018.
+The Golden Mask Theater Festival, established in 1993, is an all-Russian theater festival and competition and covers all genres from drama to modern dance and puppet theater.
+The Golden Mask festivals takes place in Moscow, with the awards ceremony scheduled for 16 April 2019.

 May-July: White Nights Festival, St Petersburg